Our Team of Experts

 Dr. Serin takes a strength-based, results-oriented approach to her psychotherapy for children, adolescents and adults.
 She uses cognitive-behavioral approaches because research shows they work for many conditions, including Dr. Serin’s areas of expertise: anxiety, depression, parenting, and women’s issues.

 Dr. Serin’s approach is both scientific and holistic, and stems from a broad educational background.
 She graduated from Arizona State University, where she was Valedictorian (Moeur Award) and holds a PhD in Clinical Psychology with a specialty in Pediatric Neuropsychology from The Fielding Institute in Santa Barbara, California.
 Dr. Serin completed her training at Phoenix Children’s Hospital and several private practices before opening a practice to serve Phoenix and the West Valley.
-She is a wife, mother and member of the Arizona Psychological Association, the National Academy of Neuropsychology, Arizona Children’s Services Network and the Brain Injury Association of Arizona.
+She is President Elect of The Arizona Neuropsychological Association and a member of the International Society for Neurofeedback and Research, the Arizona Psychological Association, the National Academy of Neuropsychology, and Arizona Children’s Services Network.

 Jamie Dana, MC, LAC

 Jamie Dana graduated from Arizona State University’s Master’s of Counseling program in 2005, and has since worked with adolescents and adults in individual and family counseling.
 As a Licensed Accredited Counselor (LAC), Jamie provides a confidential, non-judgmental environment for people to share their struggles and master skills that can improve their lives, their relationships and their overall happiness.